-We examine these moderating forces at the industry level given they are product-market variables.
-This industry-level view offers two additional empirical advantages.
-We are able to retain the same empirical approach used in our hypotheses testing given we can measure these industry factors when the firm is in a private and a public state.
-A focus on industry factors also minimizes endogeneity concerns as these factors are independent of firm strategy.
+We examine these moderating forces at the industry level because they are product-market variables.
+This industrylevel view offers two additional empirical advantages.
+We are able to retain the same empirical approach used in our hypothesis testing because we can measure these industry factors when the firm is in a private and a public state.
+A focus on industry factors also minimizes endogeneity concerns because these factors are independent of firm strategy.

 Beginning with demand-side opportunities in product markets, we theorize that public firms operating in industries with higher industry sales growth will make higher investments in risky innovation given the expectation of an increasing pie and potentially a larger piece of that pie (McDougall et al. 1994).
-Similarly, we expect that industry demand instability will weaken firm incentives to engage in risky innovation given it jeopardizes innovation returns, which puts public firms at risk of under-delivering against investors' earnings projections.
+Similarly, we expect that industry demand instability will weaken firm incentives to engage in risky innovation because it jeopardizes innovation returns, which puts public firms at risk of underdelivering against investors' earnings projections.

-Public firms are more likely to invest in risky innovation when they have increased opportunity to extract or appropriate the returns from doing so (Cohen and Levin 1989).
+Public firms are more likely to invest in risky innovation when they also have an increased opportunity to extract or appropriate the returns from doing so (Cohen and Levin 1989).
 Given this, we focus on two industry factors that should heighten this opportunity.
 First, we expect that higher industry value appropriation emphasis will increase this opportunity.
 Firms may appropriate value from innovation by protecting returns with patents or by advertising (which builds brands and customer relationships), both of which may protect the firm from imitators.
 Given its low patent rate, the CPG sector appears to use advertising for this purpose.
 If, as Mizik and Jacobson (2003, p.
-66) argue, company "... resources end up concentrated in the areas of the greatest perceived importance," it follows that an industry emphasis on value appropriation will support firms investing in breakthrough innovations.
+66) argue, company "resources end up concentrated in the areas of the greatest perceived importance," it follows that an industry emphasis on value appropriation will support firms investing in breakthrough innovations.
 Although conceptualized as a firm trait, we argue that industries also vary on this emphasis.
-Second, we expect that higher industry concentration will increase opportunities to extract value from innovation.
+Second, we expect that greater industry concentration will increase opportunities to extract value from innovation.
 This is the case because higher levels of industry concentration typically reduce the entry of new competitors and the intensity of competition among existing firms in the industry.

-To test these predictions, we construct interaction terms with each product market contingency and the public state dummy, add them to our breakthrough innovation model (Equation 3), and estimate the resulting model:
+To test these predictions, we construct interaction terms with each product-market contingency and the public state dummy and add them to our breakthrough innovation model (Equation 3):

-(5) Breakthroughi,t = $\beta_0 + \beta_1 Public{i,t} + \beta{2-5} Controls{i,t} + \beta{6-9} ProductMarketFactors{i,k,t} + \beta{10-13} Public{i,t} ProductMarketFactors{i,k,t} + \delta_t Years_t + \alpha_i + \varepsilon{i,t},$ where $Breakthrough{i,t}$ , $Public{i,t}$ , $Years_t$ , and $\alpha_i$ share the same interpretation as in Equation 3, $Controls{i,t}$ , is the same vector of control variables except for firm industry concentration which is now in the $ProductMarketFactors{i,k,t}$ vector. $ProductMarketFactors{i,k,t}$ is the vector of product market contingencies for firm i in industry k.
-We mean center all continuous variables to facilitate interpretation of the public main effect.
-As before, we use cluster-robust standard errors to estimate Equation 5, and $\varepsilon{i,t}$ is an error term $\sim N(0,\sigma)$ .
+(5) Breakthroughi,t = $\beta_0 + \beta_1 \text{Public}{i,t} + \beta{2-5} \text{Controls}{i,t}$ where Breakthroughi,t, Publici,t, Yearst, and $\alpha_i$ share the same interpretation as in Equation 3, and Controlsi,t is the same vector of control variables except for firm industry concentration, which is now in the ProductMarketFactorsi,k,t vector.
+ProductMarketFactorsi,k,t is the vector of product-market contingencies for firm i in industry k.
+We mean-center all continuous variables to facilitate interpretation of the public main effect.
+As before, we use cluster-robust standard errors to estimate Equation 5, and $\varepsilon{i,t}$ is an error term ~N(0, $\sigma$ ).